Here's the full list of Oscar nominations, so make your predictions now

 The Oscars are back for another year, celebrating the best movies released in 2021.
-In the best picture race, The Power of The Dog and West Side Story look to be the front-runners, with an outside shot from crowd favorite Don't Look Up.
+In the best picture race, The Power of The Dog, King Richard and West Side Story look to be frontrunners, with an outside shot for crowd favorite Don't Look Up.

-Drive My Car, Nightmare Alley, Belfast and Licorice Pizza are also among the films gaining multiple nominations, with a strong showing from King Richard.
+Drive My Car, Nightmare Alley, Belfast and Licorice Pizza are also among the films gaining multiple nominations.
 Paul Thomas Anderson, Kenneth Branagh, Jane Campion, Steven Spielberg and Ryûsuke Hamaguchi are up for best director.

 Will Smith, Denzel Washington, Olivia Colman, Jessica Chastain, Andrew Garfield, Penélope Cruz, Kristen Stewart, Benedict Cumberbatch, Javier Bardem, Nicole Kidman and Ariana DeBose are among those in the running for acting awards.